jerry2005hn/Viewers/submission/README.md

 - **Export Button**: I used the 'clipboard' icon from ohif ui icons since I could not find a 'download' icon
 - **Image Capture**: Captures the current viewport as a high-quality JPEG image
-- **Metadata Extraction**: Extracts PatientName and StudyDate from DICOM metadata
+- **Metadata Extraction**: Extracts PatientName, StudyDate, viewportId, and displaySetInstanceUID from DICOM metadata
 - **ZIP Creation**: Uses JSZip to create a client-side ZIP file containing:
   - `image.jpg` - The captured viewport image
   - `metadata.json` - JSON file with extracted metadata